Wagyx/polycubes-viewer/README.md

 where data is the flattened 3D array where each bit indicates whether a cube occupies the position (1) or not (0).
 The size of the data bytes is ceil(xyz/8) with zero padding.
 See packing.py for the generating code.

+## Polyominoes
+I have duplicated the file to make it work for polyominoes too.
+I have also added the corresponding datasets.